 If, in the future, the Chairman of the Board of Directors is a member of management or does not otherwise qualify as independent, our Corporate Governance Guidelines provide for the appointment by the independent directors of a lead director.
 The lead director's responsibilities would include, but would not be limited to, presiding over all meetings of the Board of Directors at which the Chairman of the Board of Directors is not present, including any executive sessions of the independent directors, approving the Board of Directors' meeting schedules and agendas, and acting as liaison between the independent directors of the Board and the Chief Executive Officer and the Chairman of the Board of Directors.
 Our Board of Directors is comprised of individuals with extensive experience in the biotechnology and pharmaceutical industries and, with the exception of Drs.
-Brunn and Springer, is comprised of directors who meet the independence standards of Nasdaq.
-For these reasons and because of the strong leadership of Dr. Brunn as President and Chief Executive Officer and Ms. Cox as Chairman of the Board of Directors, our Board of Directors will continue to periodically review our leadership structure is appropriate at this time.
-However, our Board of Directors will continue to periodically review our leadership structure and may make such changes in the future as it deems appropriate.
+Brunn and Springer, is comprised of Dr. Brunn as President and Chief Executive Officer and Ms. Cox as Chairman of the Board of Directors, our Board of Directors who meet the independent standards of Ms. Cox as Chairman of the Board of Directors, our Board of Directors will continue to periodically review our leadership structure and may make such changes in the future as it deems appropriate.

 Risk assessment and oversight are an integral part of our governance and management processes.
 Our Board of Directors encourages management to promote a culture that incorporates risk management into our corporate strategy and day-to-day business operations.
 Management discusses strategic and operational risks at regular management meetings and conducts specific strategic planning and review sessions during the year that include a focused discussion and analysis of the risks facing the Company.
 Throughout the year, senior management reviews these risks with the Board of Directors at regular board meetings as part of management presentations that focus on particular business functions, operations or strategies, and presents the steps taken by management to mitigate or eliminate such risks.
-Our Board of Directors does not have a standing risk management committee, but rather administers this oversight function directly through the Board of Directors as a whole, as well as through various standing committees of the Board of Directors that address risks inherent in their respective areas of oversight.
-In particular, our Board of Directors is responsible for monitoring and assessing strategic risk exposure, including business continuity risks, and our Audit Committee is responsible for overseeing our major financial risk exposures and the steps our management has taken to monitor and control these exposures.
+Our Board of Directors does not have a standing risk management committee, but rather administers this oversight function directly through the Board of Directors as a whole, as well as through various standing committees of the Board of Directors is responsible for monitoring and assessing strategic risk exposure, including business continuity risks, and our Audit Committee is responsible for overseeing our major financial risk exposures and the steps our management has taken to monitor and control these exposures.
 The Audit Committee also monitors compliance with legal and regulatory requirements and considers and approves or disapproves any related person transactions.
 Our Nominating and Corporate Governance Committee monitors the effectiveness of the Corporate Governance Guidelines.
 Our Compensation Committee assesses and monitors whether any of our compensation policies and programs has the potential to encourage excessive risk-taking.
 The Board of Directors does not believe that its role in the oversight of our risks affects the Board of Directors' leadership structure.